junyang42/Project_1/README.md

 #### by Araceli Buenrostro, Arthur Chan, and Jun Yang

 ## Project Outline
-1. Time pattern of red light ticket data
+1. Explore historical time pattern of red light citation data
 2. How Chicago compares with other cities
-3. Ticket counts compared to traffic pattern
+3. Citation counts compared to traffic pattern
-4. How weather may affect ticket counts
+4. How weather may affect citation counts
 5. Hot spots

 ## Data Source